 For steam trap strainer installation, the anticipated useful life of the strainer is 7.5 years.
 A replacement of the strainer, and associated labor, is expected during the lifecycle cost analysis.
 Additionally, the strainer requires bi-annual maintenance as a best practice to clear the strainer of debris.
 This is estimated to occur during each year of the lifecycle cost analysis.
 Maintenance can be completed by in-house maintenance staff.
 Persistence of savings from steam trap strainer installation derive from improving the useful life of the associated steam trap, and bi-annual maintenance is necessary to ensure proper strainer operation.
-Steam trap strainer installation also benefits from one fewer steam trap replacements during the lifecycle, and this secondary benefit is accounted for in the incremental maintenance cost analysis for steam trap strainer installation are presented in Table 26.
+Steam trap strainer installation also benefits from one fewer steam trap replacements during the lifecycle, and this secondary benefit is accounted for in the incremental maintenance and replacement cost analysis.
+Results from the incremental maintenance cost analysis for steam trap strainer installation are presented in Table 26.

-Table 26: Steam Trap Strainer Installation - 2023 PV Incremental Maintenance and

-Replacement Costs - Per Strainer
+Table 26: Steam Trap Strainer Installation - 2023 PV Incremental Maintenance and Replacement Costs - Per Strainer